-In addition to the achievement of a solid operating result, it should also be noted that the General Fund has a strong cash position, holding \$19.402M in reserve fund and a low level of debt (\$5.871M) that it can easily service with at its current revenue levels.
+In addition to the achievement of a solid operating result, it should also be noted that the General Fund has a strong cash position, holding \$19.402M in reserve fund and a low level of debt (\$5.871M) that it can easily service with its current revenue levels.
 This gives Council a degree of flexibility as it seeks to respond to the financial challenges that is faces.

 As part of its 2015 Fit for the Future Plan, Council noted that it had sufficient resources to meet planned levels of service and the renewal of community infrastructure.
-However, Council now faces a situation of uncertainty in that there now exists a large degree of uncertainty in regard to revenues related to mining operations.
+However, Council now faces a large degree of uncertainty in regard to revenues related to mining operations.
 This uncertainty arises from a series of threats as some mines reach the end of their approved or useful lives and opportunities as other mines open or expand their operations.
-If Council is to be able to maintain the strong financial situation that it has currently achieved and to be able to maintain services and infrastructure standards, it needs to be able to replace any revenues lost from this source.
-Similarly, in order to be able to properly plan for the provision of services and replacement and renewal of infrastructure, Council needs to be able to be confident in regard to the ongoing levels of revenue that it expects to receive over time.
+If Council is to be able to maintain the strong financial situation that it has currently achieved and maintain services and infrastructure standards, it needs to be able to replace any revenues lost from this source.
+Similarly, in order to be able to properly plan for the provision of services and replacement and renewal of infrastructure, Council needs to be confident in regard to the ongoing levels of revenue that it expects to receive over time.

 Council also recognises that it needs to respond to local social and economic impacts that are currently arising as a result of the uncertainty facing the mining industry.
-Council proposes a range of new programmes that are geared toward helping the community and the local economy adapt to these changes.
-It will provide the Shire with a new base from which it can progress in the new economic realities that apply.
+Council proposes a range of new programs that are geared toward helping the community and the local economy adapt to these changes.
+It will provide the Shire with a new base from which it can progress within the new economic realities that apply.